 - You do not need to boil your water or take other actions. - This is not an emergency.
-If it had been, you would have been notified immediately. - If you have other health issues concerning the consumption of this water, you may wish to consult with your doctor.
+Had it been an emergency you would have been immediately notified. - If you have other health issues concerning the consumption of this water, you may wish to consult your doctor.